Who Pays When an Underage Driver Hits You?

 Uninsured motorist coverage is auto insurance that helps pay for your medical bills and/or car repairs if you’re hit by a driver who doesn’t have valid car insurance.
 This type of insurance will protect you when an unlicensed or underage driver’s actions void their own vehicle’s coverage.

 Uninsured motorist coverage covers anything the other driver would be legally liable for, such as pain and suffering, medical bills, lost wages, disfigurement, future medical and property damage.
 This type of coverage protects not just you, but anyone in the insured vehicle car when you are hit by an uninsured driver.
 It will also cover the insured when she is operating someone else’s vehicle.
 (It will not cover the passengers in the latter situation.)

 How Much Uninsured Motorist Coverage Do I Need?

 Uninsured Motorist Insurance is optional coverage in Texas.
 The minimum you can buy is 30/60/25. that’s 30,000 per person up to 60,000 per accident for bodily injury and 25,000 for property damage.
 You can buy as much as you want.
-In a serious accident bills can pile up, therefore carrying as much as you can afford is wise.
-Simmons and Fletcher, P.C. recommends no less that a 100,000 per person, 300,000 per accident policy.
+In a serious accident, bills can pile up.
+Therefore, carrying as much as you can afford is wise.
+Simmons and Fletcher, P.C. recommends no less than a 100,000 per person, 300,000 per accident policy.